SarEnderTarkanson/complete-web-development-bootcamp/README.md

-# 🚀 Angela Yu's Web Development Bootcamp – Exercises & Projects
+# 🚀 Web Development Bootcamp (Udemy) – Exercises & Projects

 Welcome to my **Web Development Bootcamp Repository**!
 This repository contains all the exercises, projects, and hands-on coding tasks that I’ll be completing as part of **Angela Yu’s bestseller Web Development Bootcamp on Udemy**.